Check out the links below for interviews with me or stories on my fiction writing or my pop culture and literary writings.

 “Be My Guest with Jan Lewis“ Check out Jan Lewis interviewing me on Public Access about Letter from a Dead Man, my experiences as a writer, and where I get my great 1940s wardrobe!
 1/11/18.

-“Local Bookstore Holds launch Event for Yang’s New Novel“ A report on my booklaunch for Letter from a Dead Man at The Booklovers’ Gourmet on 11/18/17.
+“Local Bookstore Holds Launch Event for Yang’s New Novel“ A report on my booklaunch for Letter from a Dead Man at The Booklovers’ Gourmet on 11/18/17.

 “Read It and Reap: Harvest the Dates to Meet Authors“ A Worcester Telegram Gazette article on local author readings, including yours truly – with nice big picture of Dead Man’s cover.